Sosland Director of the Harvard College Writing Program

 Research and Writing Interests: Russian, French, and Urdu literatures; poetics; childhood; gender; cold-war-era literary diplomacy

 Lusia Zaitseva earned her Ph.D. in comparative literature from Harvard (May 2018) and her B.A. from Columbia University in French literature and creative writing.
-Her book project explores the ways that Soviet-era Russian writers employed childhood as a way to negotiate their complex relationships to the state.
-She is currently working on a project involving Pakistani poet Faiz Ahmed Faiz’s time in the USSR.
+Her dissertation explored the ways that Soviet-era Russian writers employed childhood as a way to negotiate their complex relationships to the state.
+Her research on Russian literature has appeared in the Slavic & Eastern European Journal and is forthcoming in Slavic Review.
+In addition, her work on Pakistani poet Faiz Ahmed Faiz’s time in the USSR is forthcoming in Publications of the Modern Language Association (PMLA) and Comparative Literature.
+A portion of her translation of Faiz’s travelogue is also forthcoming in Tulips in Bloom: An Anthology of Modern Central Asian Literature (Palgrave Macmillan).
 Before joining the Writing Program, she served as a writing instructor and tutor for over a decade.

 Fields: American literature & creative writing

 Research and Writing Interests: American modernist and postwar literature; poetry and poetics; material culture and book history; radical political movements; literary subcultures